You don't need to know any fancy embroidery stitches to give a bag a new look.

-...and I'd been pinning some lovely Sashiko designs with the thought to have a go sometime.
+...and I'd been pinning some lovely Sashiko and boro designs with the thought to have a go sometime.
 So with all this in mind I attacked my bag with some of the lovely DMC Coloris embroidery thread we had been given.

 I did enjoy doing some hand stitching though.
 It is simple, very therapeutic and easy to do whilst watching tv.
 (Sewing machine and TV don't really go well together in my experience!)

 There is no big step by step tutorial here, but it couldn't be much easier.
 Thread a sharp embroidery needle with all 6 strands of embroidery thread (mine is Coloris "Paris" 4515 from DMC), make a knot at one end and then start stitching straight lines.

 I just kept adding until I thought it was enough, I used almost the whole skein of thread.

 I'm using it to hold my latest knitting project now, I find it easier to have each thing I working on in it's own bag and this is SO much nicer than a supermarket carrier bag!

 This bag is from the DMC Custom by Me range, but I’ve not been able to find any information of where they are widely available.
 This plain tote is similar, but doesn’t have the lovely handles unfortunately.